-The present study focused on the equalization and deequalization of the input/output waveforms without explicitly examining the effect of the normalization on the embedding vectors.
-The NAC’s vector quantizer was simply retrained on the ``new’’ embedding vectors (corresponding to the normalized encoder input) using the same structure and training process as the baseline.
-Future work will analyze the effect of input vector normalization on the distribution of the embedding vectors and explore the use of more sophisticated VQ techniques to exploit the characteristics of this distribution, with the aim of further improving the overall Equalizer pipeline.
+The present study focused on equalization and deequalization of the input/output waveforms and its consequences in terms of pure speech coding performances without explicitly examining the effect of equalization on the embedding vectors.
+The NACs were simply retrained using embedding vectors corresponding to the equalized input waveform, using the same structure and training process as the baseline.
+Future work will analyze in depth the effect of input vector normalization on the distribution of the embedding vectors and on the geometry of the latent space.
+We will then explore the use of more sophisticated VQ techniques to exploit the characteristics of this distribution/geometry, with the aim of further improving the overall Equalizer pipeline.